 Application for exemption should be submitted to the Director of Studies immediately after, or during planned absences well before, the date when the assessment task is carried out.
 A granted exemption expires at the end of the immediately following semester.

 Required reading

 Required Reading

-- Bryman, A., and Bell, E. (2015) "Business Research Methods".
-Fourth edition, Oxford. - Lecture notes. - A selection of academic articles (updated each semester, see the study guide).
+- Lecture notes. - A selection of academic articles and books (updated each semester, see the study guide).